 MY Therapy is a community-based therapy service providing visits to patients in their homes and clinic settings that are registered with a Wakefield GP in the district and the surrounding area.

-You should contact Social Care Direct first if you or someone you know appears to need adult social care services in Wakefield.
+Contact Social Care Direct if you or someone you know appears to need adult social care services in Wakefield.
+Or if you have a concern for someone's wellbeing.

 At Care Link they support over 15,000 customers to enjoy independence in their own home from just 73p per day.